 After your dog's teeth have been professionally cleaned and polished by your veterinarian, home dental care is needed to help reduce plaque and tartar buildup.
 You can decrease plaque accumulation by undertaking the following activities:

 - Feeding your dog a dental diet accepted by the Veterinary Oral Health Council (VOHC), which slows plaque and tartar accumulation by mechanical or chemical means.
 By limiting plaque as it forms, tartar development is greatly reduced.

 - Brushing or wiping your dog's teeth daily.
 This is one of the most effective ways to remove plaque before it turns into tartar.
 Do not use human toothpaste as it contains ingredients that can cause an upset stomach when swallowed.

 - Using a VOHC-accepted water additive to reduce the bacterial count in the mouth, resulting in improved breath.

 - Offering your dog chew toys and dental treats that are specifically designed to help reduce or remove mild tartar.
 Never let dogs chew on bones, horse hoofs, antlers, ice cubes, or nylon toys, which may break teeth.

 - Having your veterinarian perform a dental cleaning under general anesthesia every 6-12 months at the first sign of tartar buildup.
 Regular dental cleaning is as important in dogs as in people, and will go a long way to prevent irreversible damage to the gums and roots.

 How do I know if the product I’m using to prevent tartar is actually working?

 The Veterinary Oral Health Council only accepts dental products that are safe and proven to reduce the accumulation of plaque and tartar based on strict scientific studies.
-A list of accepted products can be viewed at www.VOHC.org.
+View the VOHC website for a list of accepted products: www.VOHC.org.